1211311173/E-Commerce/README.md

 ## Introduction

-This document provides an overview of an e-commerce website built using HTML, CSS, Bootstrap, JavaScript, PHP, and MySQL.
+This document provides an overview of an e-commerce website built using HTML, CSS, Bootstrap, JavaScript, PHP, and MariaDB.
 The website consists of both user-side and admin-side functionalities, allowing customers to browse and purchase products while enabling administrators to manage inventory, orders, and customer data.

 ## Technologies Used